Zhai Luan: Biography

 He left his position as grand secretary in 1533.
 In 1539, the Emperor appointed him to a one-year inspection tour of the northern frontier.
 During this time, Zhai made significant improvements to the border defenses by organizing the construction of fortifications and recognizing and rewarding capable officers.
 He returned to his role as grand secretary in 1540.
 He served as senior grand secretary in 1531, 1541, and 1542–1544.

 Two out of Zhai's three sons passed the Beijing provincial civil service examinations, and in 1544, they also passed the metropolitan examinations, along with their teacher and another relative.
 Their success was met with suspicion from some examiners, who accused them of cheating.
-As a result, the Emperor ordered an investigation into the circumstances of the examinations.
+The Emperor ordered an investigation into the circumstances of the examinations.
 Zhai responded by requesting a re-examination of the accused, which angered the Emperor.
 The Emperor believed that Zhai had interfered improperly in the investigation.
 The investigation uncovered several irregularities in the conduct of the examinations, including bribery by members of the examination board.
-As a result, the commissioners were dismissed and punished, with some being dismissed from civil service and others receiving up to 60 lashes.
+The commissioners were dismissed and punished, with some being dismissed from civil service and others receiving up to 60 lashes.
 Although no evidence was found against Zhai's sons, the Emperor still excluded them from future examinations and dismissed Zhai from his position and the civil service.
 His colleague in the Grand Secretariat, Yan Song, was suspected of orchestrating the accusations against Zhai.
 Zhai and his family did not hold him responsible and maintained a friendly relationship with him.

-Zhai died in 1546.
+Zhai died on 16 November 1546.
 In 1567, as part of the general rehabilitation of officials affected during the Jiajing Emperor's reign, he was rehabilitated and given the posthumous name Wenyi.